snoack/chrome-blinklight/README.md

 chrome-blinklight
 =================

-This is an extension for Google Chrome that makes an LED of your laptop running Linux, blink while...
+This is an extension for Google Chrome on Linux that notifies you about new content (such as unread messages) in pinned tabs, using one of your laptop's LEDs, like the power button on newer ThinkPads, or the ThinkLight on older models.

-### Gmail
-* you have unread emails in your inbox
-* you got a message via Hangouts
-* you got a message via Google Talk

-### Google Plus
-* you have unread notifications
-* you got a message via Hangouts

-### IRCCloud
-* your nick was mentionen in a chat
-* you got a private message

-### Pinned tabs
-* the title has changed (similar to the built-in behavior in Chrome of flashing pinned tabs)
+Most interactive websites, like mail and chat web apps, change their title in order to indicate new messages.
+If that happens in a pinned tab in the background, Chrome flashes that tab, in order to get your attention.
+With this extension, in addition, an LED will be used, in order to indicate that a pinned tab's title has changed.
+This is in particular useful, when the browser window is minimized or on another workspace.

+In order to pin a tab, right click on the tab and choose "Pin tab".

 Installation
 ------------

-chrome-blinklight consists of two parts, a Chrome extension that observes tabs for the above events, and a native host application that controls the LED.
+chrome-blinklight consists of two parts, a Chrome extension that observes pinned tabs, and a native host application that controls the LED.
 In order for chrome-blinklight to work, both have to be installed.

 ### On Debian/Ubuntu